Pressio/pressio-ops/docs/source/components/ops/clone.rst

   And any operation applied to ``result`` will not have any impact on ``operand``.

-* For types that have value semantics, for example ``Eigen::Matrix<...>``, Epetra vector or MV, this kernel can be implemented by calling the copy constructor and returning the copy
+* For types that have value semantics, for example ``Eigen::Matrix<...>``, this kernel can be implemented by calling the copy constructor and returning the copy

 * For Kokkos, Tpetra, or TpetraBlock data types, which by default have view semantics